 El Paso Museum of Art

 The El Paso Museum of Art (EPMA) houses a permanent collection of over 7,000 works of art from the Byzantine era to the present.
-Among the collection’s strengths in American and Mexican art and European art are Renaissance and Baroque masterpieces from the likes of Botticelli, Canaletto, and Van Dyck, as well as 20th century works by notable natives like Tom Lea.
-In addition, the Museum offers a divers schedule of temporary exhibitions and engaging programs.
-The EPMA School offers classes, workshops, and camps for adults and children.
+Among the collection’s strengths in American, Mexican, and European art are Renaissance and Baroque masterpieces from the likes of Botticelli, Canaletto, and Van Dyck, as well as 20th century works by notable natives like Tom Lea.
+In addition, the museum hosts a robust schedule of temporary exhibitions.
+The museum school also offers diverse classes, hands-on workshops, and popular camps for adults and children alike.

 Encaustic International Art Studio & Gallery

 Founded by German-born artist Brigitte von Ahn, Encaustic is located just a couple of miles west of Franklin Mountain State Park.
 The gallery specializes in the encaustic technique, a painting method involving heated beeswax mixed with added colored pigments.
 Alongside the main collection, the gallery hosts a selection of sculptures and works by early El Paso artist Eugene Thurston.
 Other works include the colourful abstract creations of Ju-Yi Fu or the dreamlike landscapes of Lori Wertz.

 Galleries at the Memorial